 - The Actuarial Function

 - The Internal Audit Function

 - The Risk Function

-- The Compliance Function"
+- The Compliance Function

-The diagram below, of the Company's management structure, shows the senior management and the day to day reporting lines of those functions, which the Board has determined to be the key governance functions:
+The diagram below of the Company's management structure, shows the senior management and the day to day reporting lines of those functions, which the Board has determined to be the key governance functions.
+Note the governance model is applied by the outsource partner (Codan Forsikring A/S) to the operations of the Company.